elisabethschiele/modelChecking/README.md

 ```

 ### Interpretation of Output
 The output for the two algorithms has the same format.
-First you see the algoprtihm counting up how many runs thruogh the model are performed:
+First you see the algorithm counting up how many runs thruogh the model are performed:

     Episode 1
     Episode 2